-Anyone who ever said personal training was an easy profession was never a personal trainer.
+Anyone who ever said personal training was an easy profession was never a certified personal trainer.
 Being a skilled fitness professional requires significant education and training, planning, communication skills, expertise with exercise technique and assessments, risk management, sophisticated organizational skills, and flexibility (in more than just the physical sense).
 That said, sometimes things can still go awry during a session.
 And, it might not be the result of poor planning or a frenzied day.
 Fitness professionals are human too and we make mistakes and wrong turns just as other professionals do.

 Here are seven common mistakes to avoid in your practice: